Habu Chandra Raja Gobu Chandra Montri: Plot

-The death sentence of the Shepherd fails due to his extreme light weight.
+The death sentence of the Shepherd fails due to his extremely lightweight.
 The townsmen laugh at the King and his administration.
-Gobi brings a fat person to die instead of the shepherd.
+Gobu brings a fat person to die instead of the shepherd.
 The fat person is friends with a Sanyas, who also happens to be a friend to the previous Minister.
-The Sanyas along with a powerful Magician, plots a way to make the King fire Gobu.
+The Sanyas and a powerful Magician plot a way to make the King fire Gobu.

 The next day, when the fat person is about to be killed, he smilingly tells the King to do the job fast, by the instructions of the Sanyas.
-The Sanyas then appears to the King, describing how he is a powerful Mahapurush, like he is.
-To prove his word, he even tells the King about things from his life no one has ever known.
+The Sanyas then appears to the King, describing how he is a powerful Mahapurush like he is.
+To prove his word, he even tells the King about things no one has ever known from his life.
 The King, satisfied, believes the Sanyas.
-The Sanyas then tells the King, he must put his Minister to death instead.
-He then says that if he isn't put to death, all his subjects would bleed and die.
+The Sanyas then means the King; he must put his Minister to death instead.
+He then says that if he isn't set to end, all his subjects will bleed and die.
 When Gobu questions the Sanyas' legitimacy, the King denies killing Gobu.
-Then the Magician we saw earlier makes many townsmen bleed from their mouth, just as the Sanyas had said.
-The Sanyas' legitimacy is proved, and the King thinks about putting Gobu to the death sentence.
+Then the Magician we saw earlier makes many townsmen bleed from their mouths, just as the Sanyas had said.
+The Sanyas' legitimacy is proved, and the King considers putting Gobu to the death sentence.

-Gobu is frightened, and tells the King the truth so that he fires him.
-The King, furious by knowing the truth, orders that Gobu should be kicked out of the Kingdom.
-The Sanyas then proceeds to tell the King and Queen about the suffering of the people, and the magic in the glasses.
-The King and Queen throw away the glasses, and ask the Sanyas what should they do.
+Gobu is frightened and tells the King the truth so he fires him.
+Furious by knowing the truth, the King orders that Gobu should be kicked out of the Kingdom.
+The Sanyas then tells the King and Queen about the people's suffering and the magic in the glasses.
+The King and Queen throw away the glasses and ask the Sanyas what they should do.
 The Sanyas tells them to hire their old Minister.
-The King and Queen, then ask the Sanyas, wouldn't that mean that the Old Minister will be put to death?
-The Sanyas then reveals it was a lie, so that Gobu reveals the truth.
-Gobu is then kicked out of the Kingdom, while the townsmen throw eggs, tomatoes, etc. on him.
+The King and Queen then ask the Sanyas, wouldn't that mean the old Minister will be put to death?
+The Sanyas then reveals it was a lie, so Gobu reveals the truth.
+Gobu is kicked out of the Kingdom while the townsmen throw eggs, tomatoes, etc., on him.
 The Kingdom now lives Happily Ever After.

-In a mid-credits scene, we see Gobu telling the audience that he will return, and take revenge.
+In a mid-credits scene, we see Gobu telling the audience that he will return and take revenge.